Diversity Over Size: On the Effect of Sample and Topic Sizes for Topic-Dependent Argument Mining Datasets: Related Work

-The intuition of keeping the number of training samples---and hence, costs and annotation effort---low, has attracted research that focuses on new techniques enabling models to learn with less data.
+\textbf{Model learning techniques} The intuition of keeping the number of training samples---and hence, costs and annotation effort---low, has attracted research that focuses on techniques enabling models to learn with less data.
 With regard to models, one of the most impactful designs in recent years are transformer \cite{vaswani2017attention} that are pre-trained on large amounts of text with unsupervised learning techniques \cite{robertaliu,devlin2018bert}.
-These large language models show remarkable results on few-shot learning \cite{gao2021making,schick-2021-cloze} and zero-shot learning \cite{wei2021finetuned,ruckle-emnlp-2020-zeroshot,radford2019language} tasks.
-One form of zero-shot learning that gained a lot of publicity due to its astounding performance is \textit{prompting}, where a pre-trained model is not fine-tuned and, in addition to the actual input, is only given exemplary inputs (for instance, prepended to the actual input) at inference \cite{gpt3_2020}.
-Two other and older techniques used to reduce sample sizes are transfer and multi-task learning from similar tasks, which have also been successfully combined with large language models \cite{schiller2021stance,liu2019mt-dnn}.
+These LLMs show remarkable results on few-shot learning \cite{gao2021making,schick-2021-cloze} and zero-shot learning \cite{wei2021finetuned,ruckle-emnlp-2020-zeroshot,radford2019language} tasks.
+One form of zero-shot learning that gained a lot of attention due to its astounding performance is \textit{prompting} (in-context learning), where a pre-trained model is not fine-tuned and, in addition to the actual input, is only given exemplary inputs (for instance, prepended to the actual input) at inference \cite{gpt3_2020}.
+Two other and older techniques used to reduce training sample sizes are transfer and multi-task learning, which have also been successfully combined with LLMs \cite{schiller2021stance,liu2019mt-dnn}.